fiskl-accounting/help-docs/docs/Tutorials/banking/how-to-import-bank.md

 If you encounter problems during the import process, try these solutions:

 1. **Amount parsing errors**: Open the CSV in a spreadsheet application and format the amount column to use two decimal places (e.g., 1000.00).
+Export as CSV and try again.

 2. **Date parsing errors**: Try different date formats in Fiskl, or reformat the date column in your spreadsheet application before importing.
+Export as CSV and try again.

-3. **Missing transactions**: Set the date filter to "All" to ensure transactions aren't being filtered out.
-If using the "Advanced" option with a unique column, check for duplicate IDs.
+3. **Missing transactions**: If you do not see any transactions after importing it may be that your filters are excluding them.
+Set the date filter to "All" to ensure transactions aren't being filtered out.

 4. **Other errors**: Contact Fiskl support for further assistance.